imabhinavagarwal/ComponentLibrary/README.md

-# Easy UI
+# Easy Style
-It's a CSS Library with which you can design and build some of your awesome projects as Easy UI has some pre-defined styled classes and components.
+It's a CSS Library with which you can design and build some of your awesome projects as Easy Style has some pre-defined styled classes and components.

 ## Features